agungwahyuprayogo/PostgreSQL-using-DVD-Rental-database/003 Join Table/README.md

 **Summary**: in this tutorial, you will learn about various kinds of PostgreSQL JOINS including `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, and `FULL OUTER JOIN`.

-PostgreSQL join is used to combine columns from one self-join](postgresql-self-join or more tables based on the values of the common columns between related tables.
+PostgreSQL join is used to combine columns from one `self join` or more tables based on the values of the common columns between related tables.
 The common columns are typically the `primary key` columns of the first table and the `foreign key` columns of the second table.

 PostgreSQL supports `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL OUTER JOIN`, `CROSS JOIN`, `NATURAL JOIN`, and a special kind of join called SELF JOIN.